maneeshpm/Multithreaded-downloader-for-google-drive-API/README.md

 # Multithreaded-downloader-for-google-drive-API
 This is a python application to download multiple files from your google drive with threading.
 The application use Google-Drive-API to perform authentication and get the files.
-All these functions are integrated using a simple Python Click command line interface.
+All these functions are integrated using a simple and pretty Python Click command line interface, so you can download all those files without having to go through the hassle of ctr-selecting all the individual files on the browser.

 On an average, the time taken for threaded downloading was almost </b>3X Less</b> than the regular downloading which enough for this app to make a point :grin:.
 You may notice(in the trial runs below) that in threaded download, the downloading of all files begin simultaneously whereas in the normal download its in a queued manner.